GNUnet 0.27.0

 Destroys a tokenizer.

-Definition: mst.c:404
+Definition mst.c:404

 References GNUNET_assert, GNUNET_CONTAINER_DLL_remove, GNUNET_free, GNUNET_MST_destroy(), GNUNET_SCHEDULER_cancel(), GNUNET_SYSERR, h, and sh.

-Referenced by disable(), GNUNET_HELPER_stop(), and GNUNET_TESTBED_controller_destroy_().
+Referenced by disable(), disable(), and GNUNET_HELPER_stop().

 Here is the call graph for this function: